seancorfield/next-jdbc/doc/middleware.md

 ;; and the result is rs'
 ```

-As you can see, both `:pre-process-fn` and `:post-process-fn` can return updated options that are passed along the processing pipeline so they can contain data that later stages in the pipeline can examine.
+As you can see, both `:pre-execute-fn` and `:post-execute-fn` can return updated options that are passed along the processing pipeline so they can contain data that later stages in the pipeline can examine.
 This allows for timing data to passed through the pipeline for example.

 Any of the hook functions may execute side-effects (such as logging) but must still return the expected data.